dcfrancisco/marina/docs/PROJECT_SUMMARY.md

 6. **Debugging:** Integrated debugger with breakpoints
 7. **JIT Compilation:** Optional JIT for performance-critical code

+8. **Prettier-style Formatting:** Integrate or develop a Prettier-like code formatter for Marina to ensure consistent code style across projects (planned for post-v1.0).

 ## Conclusion

 This project successfully implements a working compiler and VM for a substantial subset of the Clipper language.
 The architecture is clean, extensible, and ready for future enhancements.
 All basic language features work correctly, providing a solid foundation for further development.